 When someone in my family complains of these symptoms, I simmer a pot of ginger tea and encourage an early bedtime – rest and hydration have long been touted for their healing effects.
 Sometimes, however, I take things a step further.

-Chock full of wholesome ingredients, the following soup can also be served as a feel-good detox after the indulgences of the season.
-It’s fairly filling as is, but the optional addition of cooked beans or a grain of choice will satisfy hunger for a longer period of time thanks to the added protein.
+Chock full of wholesome ingredients, the following soup can also be served as a flavorful reset after the indulgences of the season.
+It’s fairly filling as is, but the optional addition of cooked beans or a grain of choice will satisfy hunger for a longer period of time thanks to the added protein and fiber.

 But let’s face it.
 Soup the color of the Grinch who stole Christmas can be a little off-putting to some.